ProjectEKA/consent-manager/docs/dev-setup.md

 (*) - Optional for local setup

-## **Setup infra using docker before running services:**
+## Setup infra using docker before running services:

 1. Clone the consent-manager repository
-2. In the root directory, you should see the docker-compose-backend.yml
+2. In the root directory, you should see the docker-compose-infra-lite.yml
 3. In the command line, run the following

     ```bash
-    docker-compose -f docker-compose-backend.yml up -d
+    docker-compose -f docker-compose-infra-lite.yml up -d
     docker logs $(docker ps -aqf "name=^cm-db-setup$")
              # if you see any errors, run the above command again
     docker exec -it $(docker ps -aqf "name=^postgres$") /bin/bash